 According to their about page “Resilience.org aims to support building community resilience in a world of multiple emerging challenges: the decline of cheap energy, the depletion of critical resources like water, complex environmental crises like climate change and biodiversity loss, and the social and economic issues which are linked to these.”
 They are affiliated with the Post Carbon Institute, which is a “think tank that provides information and analysis on climate change, energy scarcity, and other issues related to sustainability and long term social resilience.”
 Post Carbon Institute was founded by Julian Darley (President) and Celine Rich (Executive Director) in 2003.

 Resilience is funded through donations and owned by the Post Carbon Institute, which is a 501(c)3 non-profit organization and is based in Santa Rosa, California, United States.

 Analysis / Bias

 Resilience mostly republishes environmental news stories from other sources, as well as a few original stories.
 Republished stories come from a wide variety of known media sources to obscure blogs that have not been checked for factual reporting.
-While Resilience occasionally reports on news from a right leaning perspective, almost all come from the left, with the general theme of striving for the Post Carbon Institute’s goal of 100% reduction of carbon dioxide.
-Resilience also publishes an occasional political article that typically favor the left such as this: Between Trump and a Devastated Place.
+While Resilience occasionally reports on news from a right-leaning perspective, almost all come from the left, with the general theme of striving for the Post Carbon Institute’s goal of a 100% reduction of carbon dioxide.
+Resilience also publishes an occasional political article that typically favors the left such as this: Between Trump and a Devastated Place.